Written By

 • Supplemental Oxygen: Patients with severe disease may benefit from supplemental oxygen during exercise or, eventually, while at rest.

-Individual patients may benefit from a combination of these treatments depending on displayed symptoms and their severity.
+Individual patients may benefit from a combination of treatments depending on displayed symptoms and their severity.
 Care also includes fighting secondary infections and reducing risks of complications.
 Avoiding respiratory illnesses is particularly critical in silicosis patients whose lung function is already compromised.

 Eliminating exposure to silica dust can help prevent further damage and lessen the disease’s progression.
 Workplace protections such as wearing respirators and avoiding bringing home dust-covered clothing and gear can help limit silica dust exposure for workers and their families.